 CAD Package: A CAD package is a complete set of construction drawings in an electronic file format.
 They are especially beneficial if you have a significant amount of changes to make to the home plan you have selected or if you need to make the home plan fit your local codes.
 If you purchase a Builder’s CAD Package, you have the option to take the plan to a local design professional who uses AutoCAD or DataCAD and they can modify the design much easier and quicker than with a paper-based drawing, which will help save you time and money.
 Just like our reproducible master, with a Builder’s CAD package you will receive a one-time build copyright release that allows you to make changes and the necessary copies needed to build your home.

 PDF File Format: A PDF file is a complete set of construction drawings in an electronic format that allows you to resize and reproduce the plans to fit your needs.
-Since these are electronic files, we can send them to you within 24 hours (Mon-Fri, 8-5 CST) via email and save you shipping costs.
+Since these are electronic files, we can send them to you within 24 hours (Mon-Fri, 7:30am to 4:30pm CST) via email and save you shipping costs.
 They also offer printing flexibility by allowing you to print the size and number of sets you need.
 Note: These are not CAD files and cannot be altered electronically.

 Mirror Reverse: Plans can be printed in mirror reverse.
 These plans are useful when the house would fit your site better if all the rooms were on the opposite side than shown.
 They are simply a mirror image of the original drawings causing the lettering and dimensions to read backwards.
 Therefore, when ordering mirror reverse drawings, you must purchase at least one set of right-reading plans.

 Right-Reading Reverse: Plans can be printed in reverse.
 These plans are useful when the house would fit your site better if all the rooms were on the opposite side than shown.
 They are simply a mirror image of the original drawings.
 Unlike mirror reverse, the lettering and dimensions are printed correctly and are not backwards.